oshablue/dacqman/README.md

   when toggling back to regular UI and a reload - this is ok functionally under typical use-cases for the time being, so lower priority
   - add the collapsible state restore for the control port button toggling controls (?)
+  - round robbin channel playing using audioFdbk.js works at a basic level but more ideally some graph indicator flashes to tell you what WF you are hearing (whereas now the flash indicates an update)
+  - the flash graph for waveform update is every other in the DCF UI - is it also in the constant stream non-DCF UI also but just hard to tell?
+  - audioFdbk option in UI to hear just one channel

 ### Known Limitations for Re-Dev/Mod (Maybe's)

+1. RS8 eg in Regular-UI with Single WF Capture button - takes 3 clicks after a fresh power up - for enough data to run through pipeline to get IC awake and enough data back to parse and graph.
+This is not a common use-case at the moment - designed for continuous streaming of single channel or multiple scan.
+Priority floating right now with other more important stuff.
+Would be solved with some updates to the parsing and such, likely with buffer sizes or similar.
+Watch LED (North Red) on RS8 to see if any data returned on the first click or not for example to see more.

 1. Chart Frame Rate / Speed: Using d3 for the data chart/graphs works well for demo, and is a good demo of d3 in general.
 When trying to parse out waveform data frames and then update 8 channels